 Although absolutely necessary, too many photographers neglect the tripod whose prices generally range from EUR 50 to EUR 500 for the most expensive models.
 But after all, what differences exist and why should there be such a price gap?

 Weight, stability and price

-Three main elements should guide you in making your choice: weight, stability and of course the price.
+Three main elements should guide you in making your choice: weight, stability and the price.

 If you are planning a hike, it is recommended not to overload yourself.
 Your back will suffer quickly from the additional load induced by the tripod.
 Be careful at the time of purchase and do not hesitate to underweight the tripod to get an idea.

 The more stable a tripod, the better your chances of success.
 Take the example of a 30-second exposure applied to photograph flashes at nightfall.
 The wind is coming-up and is gusty.
 The slightest vibration during the exposure period will suffice to ruin your picture and make it simply unusable.

 Price is a criterion that goes without explanations.
 Some tripods are incredibly expensive and most photographers do not need the best, but just the right tripod matching their needs.
 The price is generally justified by the material used: aluminum (cheap, heavier and less stable) and carbon (expensive, light and stable).
 A qualitative aluminum tripod with a light ball-head will usually suffice for most photographers.

 Easy to carry, easy to assemble